• Skip to primary navigation

 and second, that buyers are all alike in respect of their choice between rival sellers so that the market is perfect.

-Thus, we can say that perfect competition is characterized by a large number of buyers and sellers with identical product selling on the price with the perfect mobility of factors and perfect knowledge of market conditions not influenced by either individual seller or buyer in finalizing transactions.
+Thus, we can say that perfect competition is characterized by a large number of buyers and sellers with identical products sold at the price with the perfect mobility of factors and perfect knowledge of market conditions not influenced by either individual sellers or buyers in finalizing transactions.

 Pure Competition